numerica-ideas/community/terraform/aws-scale-wordpress/README.md

 **Auto Scaling Group (ASG)** is a powerful AWS feature that allows you to automatically adjust the number of instances in your application fleet based on demand.
 By using ASG, we can ensure our WordPress deployment can **scale horizontally** to handle varying loads.

-In this section, I will explain the modifications made to the existing Terraform files to incorporate ASG into our WordPress deployment.
+In this section, we'll explain the modifications made to the existing Terraform files to incorporate ASG into our WordPress deployment.

 If you would like to delve deeper into the concept of Auto Scaling Group and its benefits, I have a dedicated article that covers it in detail.
 It provides valuable insights into how ASG works, and its configuration options.
 [**Auto Scaling Group in AWS**](https://blog.numericaideas.com/auto-scaling-group-on-aws-with-terraform)